nightgryphon/WriteableIniFile/README.md

 This library allow to parse, read and write name-value pairs within .ini file.
 It supports sections, comments, adding and updating values, printing data in ini or json format.

+The library intends to provide convenient way to work with config files and to minimize memory usage.
+All data processing is performed line by line within provided buffer.
+Buffer shold be large enough to read any single line from ini file.

+The only case when extra memory allocated is appending new name-value to file or updating with value longer than available free space within line (value placeholder)

 Typical usage can be like this:

 ```C++